atenearesearchgroup/uncertainty-datatypes-python/uDataTypes/Libraries/python/UserGuide.md

 # ustr(What is Lorem Ipsum?
 Lorem Ipsum is simply dummy text, 0.989)
 ```

-#### Comparison Operators
+### Comparison Operators

-Comparisons between uncertain strings can be performed using the operators defined for booleans.
-An ``ubool`` value is returned in all comparison operations.
+Comparisons between uncertain strings can also be performed using the traditional operators, which now return  ``ubool`` values.

 ```python
 x = ustr('What is Lorem Ipsum?', 0.97)